nicktodd/spring-course/docs/spring-jpa.md

 The code is largely complete now, but in order for the service bean to work, Spring needs to know where to start and end the transactions.

-Configuring Our Transactional Requirements
+### Configuring Our Transactional Requirements

-1. Open the DAO class and add the required annotation to specify that all methods support a transaction.
+1. Open the `CompactDiscDAOImpl` class and add the required annotation to specify that all methods support a transaction.

-2. Open the CompactDiscService class and add an annotation to specify that all methods require a transaction.
+2. Open the `CompactDiscService` class and add an annotation to specify that all methods require a transaction.

 ## Creating a Test Harness

-1. Finally, open up TestSpringJpa.java which is in the default package, and then load up the Java configuration class using
+1. Finally, open up `TestSpringJpa.java` which is in the default package, and then load up the Java configuration class using

 ```
 ApplicationContext context = new  AnnotationConfigApplicationContext(AppConfig.class);
 ```

-2. Then from the context, obtain a reference to the service bean and then try calling the getCatalog() method to retrieve all of the CDs and iterate over them printing out the titles.
+2. Then from the `context`, obtain a reference to the service bean and then try calling the `getCatalog()` method to retrieve all of the CDs and iterate over them printing out the titles.

 3. Run this main method, and if you have done everything correctly, it will work!